 If we can perceive the six apparently negative images of the root tzara simultaneously, we have achieved the ultimate speed, stemming from our strived-for nothingness.
 This is the power to heal.
 All disease is somethingness, which is evil.
 Healing is the power of nothingness.

 The Root of the Problem

-Our Sages explain that the word tzara'at is an acronym for "he who emits evil" (motzi ra)--a slanderer.
+The sages explain that the word tzara'at is an acronym for "he who emits evil" (motzi ra)–a slanderer.
 Disease originates from the evil words that we speak of others (even if true).

 If we examine the root of the all-inclusive disease, tzara, on a deeper level, we see that its first letter is tzadik, a "righteous person."
 The Torah reinforces the inference that the leper being discussed is a tzadik.
 When describing the leper in the initial verse, (Leviticus 13:3), he is referred to as adam ("a man"), the highest form of the synonyms for human being.
 The sages teach that although tzara'at is the origin of all disease, it no longer exists, as nobody today is at the level of righteousness to merit such a terrible disease.

 The Tzaddik who has Bad